dwyl/image-classifier/README.md

 ```

+Let's unpack a bit of what we are doing here.

+- we first are **defining the module constants**.
+In here, we add the dimensions of the embedding vector space
+(these are dependent on the model you choose).
+Check with the model you've used to tweak this settings optimally.

+- define the upload directory where **the index file will be saved inside the filesystem**.

+- when the GenServer is initialized (`init/1` function),
+we perform a number of *integrity verifications*,
+checking if both the `Index` file in the filesystem
+and the file in the `Index` table
+(from now on, this table will be called `HnswlibIndex`,
+under the name of the same schema).
+This validations essentially make sure the content
+of both files are the same.

+- the other functions provide a basic API for
+callers to add items to the index file,
+so it is saved.

-#### The embeding model
+#### 3.2 The embeding model

-We provide a serving for the embedding model in the "App.Models" module.
+We provide a serving for the embedding model in the `App.Models` module.
 It should look like this:

 ```elixir
 #App.Models